Flexible rational approximation and its application for matrix functions

 \section{Flexible uniform rational approximation via optimization}

-This section describes in details the construction of our optimization algorithm.
-This algorithm serves as an improved version of the method presented in~\cite{peiris2021generalised}.
+This section describes in detail the construction of our optimization algorithm.
+This algorithm is an improved version of the method presented in~\cite{peiris2021generalised}.
 Here, we focus on a specific instance of rational approximation with further constraints and guarantees.